zhuangh/CarND-Traffic-Sign-Classifier-Project/README.md

 | Yield	      		    | Yield	    					 				|
 | No Entry			    | No Entry     				        			|

+The result of those new signs is better than the accuracy of test set.

-Without augmented data, the model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+Note that without augmented data, the model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|